mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 ===============================================================================

 Calculating the shortest distance between two points is a commonly cited use for GIS.
-QGIS ships with this tool, but it's not visible by default and has a trick to getting it started.
+QGIS ships with this tool, but it's not visible by default.
 In this brief lesson, we'll show you what you need to get started.

 **The goal for this lesson:** To activate, configure and use the :guilabel:`Road Graph` plugin.